 Another favorite AmEx Platinum travel benefit is the $200 airline fee reimbursement you get every year.
-Select your favorite qualifying airline and, each year, you'll receive statement credits to cover up to $200 for eligible incidental fees from that airline (checked luggage fees, in-flight food/drinks, on-board entertainment, etc.).
+Simply select your favorite qualifying airline and you will be eligible to receive statement credits to cover up to $200 for any incidental fees from that airline (checked luggage fees, in-flight food/drinks, on-board entertainment, etc.).

-You're covered for up to a maximum of $3,000 per person per trip for carry-on baggage (and for up to $2,000 for checked baggage).
+You're covered for up to a combined maximum of $3,000 for carry-on and checked baggage (and for up to $2,000 for checked baggage).
 "High-risk" items like jewelry, sporting equipment, photography equipment, electronic equipment and computers have lower coverage maximums, however.
-Keep in mind this is on top of the airline's coverage.
+Keep in mind this is on top of the airline's coverage, so your total coverage is even higher.
 To qualify for this benefit for no additional cost, just pay for your eligible ticket using your Platinum.

 $500,000 Travel Accident Insurance